 Your ecommerce business has taken off.
 Orders are pouring in, and you’ve popped a few champagne corks.
 But now you’re spending most of your time—and a lot of money—printing labels and taping boxes.
-You need to find some worthwhile ecommerce shipping solutions before you spend your whole business week putting things in the mail!
+You need to find a worthwhile shipping solution before shipping eats your entire schedule!

 What can one do to save time and/or money on ecommerce shipping?
-Here are six of the best options available.
+Here are 10 of the best options available.

 ShipStation is wonderfully helpful for anyone selling on multiple websites.

-You can add just about any selling channel to your account.
-ShipStation then imports all of your orders and sets up shipping labels and more according to your specifications.
+Perhaps the biggest perk to using ShipStation is its ability to integrate with a hard-to-beat number of selling channels.
+It imports orders from all your channels and lets you rate shop among carriers before setting up your shipping labels.
 No more going through one channel at a time!
 You can just log in to ShipStation and print out the labels for all pending orders at once.